BeamMP/Docs/docs/en/server/create-a-server.md

   ![](../../assets/content/keymaster_copy_key.png)
 </figure>

-### 3. Installation
+## 3. Installation

 The BeamMP-Server is available for Windows and Linux.
 The next two sections are dedicated to Windows and Linux each.

-#### 3.a.
+### 3.a.
 Installation on Windows

 For the Linux installation, see the next step.

-Please ensure you have port-forwarded before attempting to host a server!
+Please ensure you have port-forwarded before attempting to host a server at home!
 Without you ports being forwarded, you cannot host a server to the public!

 1. Ensure you have installed the [Visual C++ Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe) in order to run the server.
 2. Download the server executable from [beammp.com](https://www.beammp.com/).
 You should end up with an executable file, called something like `BeamMP-Server.exe`.